 Typical symptoms include low back pain, muscle spasms, thigh or leg pain, and weakness.
-Interestingly, some patients are asymptomatic and only learn of the disorder after spinal radiographs, such as x-rays.
+Interestingly, some patients are asymptomatic and only learn of the disorder after spinal radiographs.

 What is Lumbar Spinal Stenosis?

 Spinal stenosis is the narrowing of areas in the spine where nerve roots and the spinal cord must travel.
 It is most commonly caused by age-related spinal degeneration.
 This narrowing can put pressure on the nerves and cause pain.